sansinghsanjay/Flickr8k_ImageCaptioning/README.md

 ## Introduction
 It is a Python project for generating captions for images.

+Automated Image Captioning can be defined as generating a textual description of a given image.

+This problem was well researched by Andrej Karpathy in his PhD at Stanford University.

+Deep Learning has achieved state-of-art result in Image Captioning.
+In this project, classic solution (naive approach, i.e. simple encoder-decoder based approach) for Image Captioning is implemented.
+An advanced solution for Image Captioning is Attention Mechanism which is also quite useful for Neural Machine Translation (i.e., translating text from one natural language to another natural language).
+To be more specific, Attention Mechanism for Image Captioning is called as Visual Attention Mechanism.

 Following is an example of image captioning:
 ![alt text](https://github.com/sansinghsanjay/Flickr8k_ImageCaptioning/blob/main/archive/Images/12830823_87d2654e31.jpg)